Ashokpal24/Vendor_management_system/README.md

 #### Description

-Everytime status is changed to completed in PO a snap of vendor performance metrics is saved in Historical performance DB, can be used for analysis.
+Everytime `status` is changed to `completed` in Purchase order using `PUT` ,  a snap of vendor performance metrics is saved in Historical performance DB, can be used for analysis.

 #### Request